 I used to be very reserved and private, however since having my diagnosis I have felt it’s sometimes better to speak with those around you.
-Be honest, it can feel embarrassing but in society we have removed stigma, misinformation and improved awareness for so many illnesses.
+Being honest can feel embarrassing with these conditions.
+In society we have removed stigma, misinformation and improved awareness for so many illnesses by creating open discussions.

 Professionally my boss, colleagues and students are all aware of my conditions and it makes for a better work environment.
 Sometimes adaptations are made by myself or my supervisors to support me in my roles.

-When climbing you might just need longer to ascend to the route or even approach the crag, you might need longer rests or just a longer day overall to allow for that extra rest.
+When climbing you might just need longer to ascend to the route or even approach the crag, you might need increase rests or just a longer day overall to allow for that extra rest.
 You may need to factor in the choice of wall or crag into your pain levels and have days where you will be tentative with your initial climbs (by using a lower grade to further warm up).

 As both of these illnesses and many others are affected by hormones (in particular oestrogen production), I have to adjust my diet and training to support this.

-By implementing resistance training alongside (this can be bodyweight exercise through to weightlifting) it can help to maintain bone density which tends to decrease when on hormonal medications for treatments.
+- By implementing resistance training alongside (this can be bodyweight exercise through to weightlifting) it can help to maintain bone density which tends to decrease when on hormonal medications for treatments.
 You should also increase your strength and muscular endurance to help make daily tasks and the movements in climbing easier.

-Recognising when its game over... for that day or week.
 This is probably the hardest part.
 I have to accept I do have an illness and there will be times when I wake up and getting out of bed is a no go.
 Again informing those around you is important so they can recognise the possibility of change or cancelling.
-It also took me a few years after my diagnosis not feel guilty and to stop tolerating those who would try to make me feel that way if I bailed due to my illness.
+It also took me a few years after my diagnosis not to feel guilty and to stop tolerating those who would try to make me feel that way if I bailed due to my illness.

 The Attitudes Of Climbing & The Outdoor Community

 There is thankfully little to no ego in the outdoor community I am around.
 My experience especially amongst the climbing and outdoor industry is of everyone enjoying their climbing, and trying to do better than they did the last time rather than looking or doing better than others.
-And less elitism, which is really prevalent in other sports I work with.
-I imagine this may be different at higher levels but I still haven’t experienced this when training competitive climbers (in the gym) and even with friends who are coaches and researcher at higher levels.
+There certainly feels like less elitism (comparitively), which is really prevalent in other sports I work with.
+I imagine this may be different at higher levels but I still haven’t experienced this when training competitive climbers or working alongside professionals who work with ‘elite’ level climbers.

-I have to say I wouldn't be doing half of the things I do with my life professionally and personally without the support of some amazing friends I have met through climbing (especially from my time at Lakeside).
+- I have to say I wouldn’t be doing half of the things I do with my life professionally and personally without the support of some amazing friends I have met through climbing (especially from my time at Lakeside).